 Synthesis of Photoactive Materials

-This division is “the beginning of the beginning” of the Lab.
-Therein new principles of a design of photoactive materials are being developed.
-These are converted into reality through the synthesis of novel and modification of well-known nanocomposites for specific applications.
-The resulting new materials are investigated by other Lab’s divisions.
+This division is “the beginning of the beginning” of the Laboratory.
+Therein, new principles of design of photoactive materials are being developed and used for a synthesis of novel and modification of well-known nanocomposites for specific applications.
+The resulting new materials are investigated by other divisions of the Laboratory.

 Here, experimental research on model systems of varying complexity is in the focus.
-The obtained data is compared with results of computer simulations that implies close collaboration with theoretical modelling division.
-Such symbiosis enables deeper understanding of the processes which take place at nanoscale and the mechanisms they follow.
+The obtained data is compared with results of computer simulations that implies close collaboration with the theoretical modelling division.
+Such symbiosis enables deeper understanding of the processes taking place at nanoscale and the mechanisms they follow.